hewjoe/storied-life/PROJECT.md

-# Digital Memorial Platform - Comprehensive Project Plan
+# Digital Legacy Platform - Comprehensive Project Plan

 ## Project Overview

-The Digital Memorial Platform is an open-source application designed to preserve, organize, and interact with memories and stories of deceased loved ones.
+The Digital Legacy Platform is an open-source application designed to preserve, organize, and interact with memories and stories of loved ones.
 The platform enables families to capture stories through multiple input methods, browse and organize these memories, and interact with AI-powered personas based on the collected stories.

 ## Core Vision

 Create a digital legacy preservation system that:
 - Captures authentic stories and memories from family and friends
-- Preserves the essence and personality of the deceased through AI personas
+- Preserves the essence and personality of individuals through AI personas
-- Provides a lasting, interactive memorial that grows over time
+- Provides a lasting, interactive legacy that grows over time
 - Offers both self-hosted and managed hosting options
 - Maintains strict privacy controls and data ownership